A friendly guide for curious explorers

 Taoism Β· Confucianism Β· Shinto

 Less about one God, more about living in harmony β€” with nature, with family, and with the quiet flow of the universe.
-Often followed all together.
+People often follow several of them together.

 Indigenous & ancient